Continuous Integration for automated testing

 This workflow definition file instructs GitHub Actions to run our unit tests using Python version 3.12 each time code is pushed to our repository.

-Push these changes to our repository to initiate running of tests on GitHub.
+Finally, push these changes to your code repository to initiate running of tests on GitHub.

-To check if workflow has run, navigate to the following page in your browser:
+To check if the workflow has run, navigate to the following page in your browser:

 https://github.com/YOUR-REPOSITORY/actions